jonathanhogg/flitter/docs/language.md

 vector that represents the result value of the loop.
 Normally this would be a vector of nodes to be appended to some enclosing node.

-When multiple names are given, each iteration will take another value from the source vector.
+When multiple names are given, each iteration will take multiple values from the source vector.
 If there are not enough values left in the source vector to bind all names in the last iteration, then the names lacking values will be bound to `null`.